-7. Identify Up to Three Properties Within 45 Days: It's now time to designate the properties you might officially pursue.
+7. Identify Up to Three Properties Within 45 Days: It's now time to officially designate the properties you might pursue.

-8. Sign Contract on the First Choice Property: One of the three properties you identified will likely stand out as a first choice.
+8. Sign Contract on the First Choice Property: Most likely, one of the three properties you identified will stand out as a first choice.